SootyEngine/sooty/README.md

 # The State System - Saving, Loading, and Modding.
 Create a script in `res://states` that extends any `Node`.
 On startup, Sooty will add all scripts in this folder as children of the `State` node.
-All of their properties and functions are now assessible to the scripting system.
+All of their properties and functions are now accessible to the scripting system.

 ```
 # state.gd